Co-Director, Mayo Clinic Breast Cancer SPORE

 Mayo Clinic Medical School

 Tamoxifen and raloxifene belong to a class of anti-estrogen drugs called SERMs and have been shown to be effective agents for the chemoprevention of breast cancer.
 However, many women at high risk for breast cancer will not take these drugs due to the potential for toxicity.
-Dr. Ingle and colleagues have embarked on studies to identify genetic biomarkers that can predict who is most likely to benefit from SERM prevention therapy.
+The focus of Dr. Ingle’s research is to identify biomarkers that can predict who is most likely to benefit from SERM prevention therapy.
 They have identified two genetic markers that appear to be associated with response to SERM treatment.
 The same genes are involved in regulation of the BRCA genes, and so may also be important in selecting patients for PARP inhibitor therapy, a therapy that is currently in clinical trials for BRCA-related and triple negative breast cancer.
-These studies may lead to more personalized preventive approaches and strategies to improve response to PARP inhibitors.
+These findings indicate that, for the first time, breast cancer prevention therapy may be able to be “personalized” by using genetic biomarkers.
+Dr. Ingle’s BCRF research continues to provide insights into the effectiveness of SERMs in preventing breast cancer among women.

 James N. Ingle, MD is Professor of Oncology and Foust Professor in Mayo Clinic College of Medicine.
 He is the leader of breast cancer research in the Mayo Clinic Comprehensive Cancer Center serving as Program Co-Leader of the Women's Cancer Program with responsibility for breast cancer.
 Dr. Ingle is Co-Director of the Mayo Clinic Breast Cancer Specialized Program of Research Excellence.
 He was chair of the Breast Committee of the North Central Cancer Treatment Group for 22 years (1977-1999).